START AN OUTPOST

 BEFORE YOU APPLY

-To support you in considering how an Outpost might work for you and how you can kickstart conversations among allies to get one started, we’ve created this “Before You Apply” guide.
-You’ll find ideas for how to introduce the USDAC in your community, a sample agenda for a founding meeting, the USDAC’s Working Agreements and more.
+This “Before You Apply” guide will give you ideas for how to introduce the USDAC in your community, a sample agenda for a founding meeting, the USDAC’s Working Agreements, and more to help you consider applying to form an Outpost.

 WHAT MIGHT YOUR OUTPOST DO?
 A MENU OF POSSIBILITIES